Being trolled for an article on this site taught me how unwelcome Christian talk can be

 As a woman who has survived abuse, I have to admit that I'm really not a big fan of being aggressively shouted at.
 And that's a polite understatement.
 Very loud, shouty, in-your-face, manic, pointy preachers, politicians, teachers and speakers switch me off entirely and I refuse to hear what they're saying.
 In a public or private space I will give them a wide berth.
 If they can calm down and speak to me in a civilised manner, well ok, I'll listen.
 Natural enthusiasm, excitement and energy are also acceptable.

-But no matter how important the message,ly how crucial the information, how serious the intent, or how desperate the plea, I flat refuse to be aggressively shouted at.
+But no matter how important the message, how crucial the information, how serious the intent, or how desperate the plea, I flatly refuse to be aggressively shouted at.
 Not in my home.
 Not in my church.
 Not in the pub.
 Not on the internet.
 Not on the street.

 Unless of course there's a runaway truck barrelling towards me, then shout at me, please.